 The Rough Guide has rated Bulungula as 1 of the world’s top ethical travel experiences.

-It was among the 1st destinations to be certified by Fair Trade in Tourism South Africa and has become something of a model.
+It was among the first destinations to be certified by Fair Trade in Tourism South Africa and has become something of a model.
 But that doesn’t nearly reflect how much fun it is to stay here.

-Firstly, the setting: the Wild Coast is 1 of the world’s most beautiful places.
+Firstly, the setting: the Wild Coast is one of the world’s most beautiful places.
 Green, rolling hills, white beaches stretching to forever, and clear blue seas full of dolphins and whales.
 And at night, there is no light pollution.
 Bulungula will actually give you your night’s tariff back if you don’t see a shooting star in half an hour.

 Secondly, the people: the Nqileni community owns 40% of Bulungula, and the arrangement has been a roaring success.
 The lodge and the village are seamlessly linked.
 There are no fences, there is no crime, no one will hassle you or beg.